 Notice both fresh and dry basil in the picture.
 It is one or the other.

-If using fresh basil, prep 5 medium leaves by pinching off the stem, form a stack with the largest on the bottom and smallest on top.
-Roll from the stem end into a small "cigar”.
+If using fresh basil, prep 5 medium basil leaves by pinching off the stem, forming a stack with the largest on the bottom and the smallest on top.
+Roll from the stem end into a small "cigar."
 Cut into narrow ribbons by pulling the knife through the basil and not crushing it.

-Add 28 oz canned crushed tomatoes to a large non-reactive saucepan.
-Add 1 teaspoon dry basil or the fresh basil, 1/2 teaspoon each of onion powder, garlic powder, kosher salt, and pepper.
-Also, add 1/2 teaspoon baking soda.
+Add 28 oz canned crushed tomatoes to a large, non-reactive saucepan.
+Add 1 teaspoon of dry basil or the prepared fresh basil, ½ teaspoon each of onion powder, garlic powder, kosher salt, and pepper.
+Also, add ½ teaspoon of baking soda.
 Cover and simmer for 15 minutes.

-Add 12 oz can of fat-free evaporated milk.
-Taste test for sweetness.
-Add 1-2 teaspoon of sugar if desired, but I did not.
-You may also use cream, half and half, milk, or even chicken broth.
+Add 12 oz can of fat-free evaporated milk—taste test for sweetness.
+Add ¼ teaspoon or more sugar if desired.
+You may also use cream, half and half, milk, or chicken or vegetable broth.